 - Elected municipal and school board officials can demand that the promised provincial and federal government poverty reduction strategies address poverty and growing income and wealth inequality through tax reform and increased social policy investments.
-Cities can also develop their own poverty reduction plans. - Cities can stop low-income housing from being demolished, and they can require that new developments include affordable rental and social housing. - Municipal governments can advocate for reduced fare or free transit passes for lowincome individuals and families. - Q: If elected, will you endorse and/or advocate for evidence-based poverty reduction strategies for BC, including the right to affordable rental housing and better income supports for families living in poverty? - If elected, will you advocate for free access to public transit for children and reduced transit fares for low-income individuals and families?
+Cities can also develop their own poverty reduction plans. - Cities can stop low-income housing from being demolished, and they can require that new developments include affordable rental and social housing.

+Q: If elected, will you endorse and/or advocate for evidence-based poverty reduction strategies for BC, including the right to affordable rental housing and better income supports for families living in poverty?